realworlddatascience/realworlddatascience.github.io/README.md

-# A showcase for data science in action
+# Real World Data Science: <br/> Data science and AI in action

 Welcome to the home of [Real World Data Science](https://realworlddatascience.net/), a new project from the [Royal Statistical Society](https://rss.org.uk/), in partnership with the [American Statistical Association](https://www.amstat.org/).
 This repository contains all the source files and code for our website.

-The site and its content are being created and curated by data science practitioners and leaders with a single goal in mind: to help you deliver high quality, ethical, impactful data science in your workplace.
+The site and its content are being created and curated by data science practitioners and leaders with a single goal in mind: to help you deliver high quality, ethical, impactful data science and AI in your workplace.

 ## Table of contents
 1. [Contributors](#contributors-)